 Pacerone Side Effects

-Note: This document contains side effect information about amiodarone.
-Some of the dosage forms listed on this page may not apply to the brand name Pacerone.
+Note: This page contains side effects data for the generic drug amiodarone.
+It is possible that some of the dosage forms included below may not apply to the brand name Pacerone.

 For the Consumer

 As well as its needed effects, amiodarone (the active ingredient contained in Pacerone) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking amiodarone, check with your doctor immediately:More common

 - fever (slight)